Citation, DOI & article data

 - found to be more sensitive than CSF 14-3-3 protein titers 12

 A definitive diagnosis requires a brain biopsy, although in many institutions the difficulty involved in sterilizing equipment renders a biopsy undesirable.

-CJD is thought to be mediated via prions, a type of protein, which manifests in sheep as the disease scrapie, and in cows as bovine spongiform encephalopathy.
+CJD is mediated via prions, a type of protein, which manifests in sheep as the disease scrapie, and in cows as bovine spongiform encephalopathy.
 Prions are considered infectious in the sense that they can alter the structure of neighboring proteins.